ftntcorecse/ftnt-ansible-docs/docs/faz_modules/faz_device.rst

 device_username
 +++++++++++++++

-- Description: The username of the device being added to FortiManager.
+- Description: The username of the device being added to FortiAnalyzer.